hoangvq288/code_challenge_game_of_three/README.md

 [Info] Game started by playerTwo, input number is 56, Next turn: playerOne [Info] playerOne sent you the value 19, choose one in [-1,0,1] to send back ADD -1
-You added -1, the value now is 6, Next turn: playerOne [Info] playerOne sent you the value 2, choose one in [-1,0,1] to send back ADD 1
+[Info] You added -1, the value now is 6, Next turn: playerOne [Info] playerOne sent you the value 2, choose one in [-1,0,1] to send back ADD 1
 [Info] You added 1 the value now is 1, you win.
 Game closed.